UoA-eResearch/tumour-evolution-server/README.md

-## Stop and restart the webserver process:
+## Stop and restart the webserver process

 ### Find the process id of ./web_server.py:
 `ps aux | grep python`